 What Is Inflation Guard on a Home Insurance Policy?

 Think of it this way: you insured your home for $300,000 five years ago.
 But what does it actually cost to rebuild that same home today?
-Thanks to skyrocketing material prices, labor shortages, and persistent inflation, the answer is likely much more.
-Inflation guard is designed to close that gap automatically — no phone call to your agent required.
+Thanks to higher material prices, persistent labor shortages, and cumulative inflation, the answer is likely much more.
+Multifamily construction costs alone are now up over 30% from five years ago, while construction labor costs are up over 20% in that same period.
+Inflation guard is designed to close that gap automatically, without a phone call to your agent.

 How Inflation Guard Works: The Mechanics